elm-land/elm-land/docs/guide/user-auth.md

 If you try using the sign-in form again in your browser, you'll be able to fill in the fields and submit the form.
 This time, an HTTP request will be sent to the API running at `http://localhost:5000`, and you will see the button is no longer in the "loading" state.

-In the bottom right corner, click on the Elm debugger– you should see that the API is receiving the secret token from the backend:
+In the bottom right corner, click on the Elm debugger – you should see that the API is receiving the secret token from the backend:

 ![The Elm debugger, showing the latest message `SignInApiReponded (Ok "ryans-secret-token")`](./user-auth/03-debugger-token.png)